-To support my knowledge in creating recognizable e-courses, “Building information modelling basics (BIM I)” has been awarded with the e-course quality label in 2019 and “BIM for infrastructure (InfraBIM) basics” in 2020 (list of courses available at HITSA website).
+To support my knowledge in creating recognizable e-courses, “Building information modelling basics (BIM I)” has been awarded with the e-course quality label in 2019, “BIM for infrastructure (InfraBIM) basics” in 2020 and “Water Pipelines and Modelling” in 2021.

-From the research side I’m actively participating as a reviewer for multiple internationally recognized scientific journals (the full list is available at ERIS) as well as belonging into technical committees (EC3).
+From the research side I’m actively participating as a reviewer for multiple internationally recognized scientific journals (the full list is available at ERIS) as well as belonging into local (EVS/TK50) and international technical committees (EC3, CCIC).

 My professional background in terms of vertical and linear BIM topics has been widely presented in several international online trainings/meetings as well as for developing various course materials.
 Some of those courses are video based and freely available through my YouTube channel.
 The moderate list of subscribers to my channel shows the value of such video learning materials and has been a great opportunity for quite many to ask direct help/guidance through YouTube community.
 The list of developed training programs and respective content examples can be found from Appendices, text based training materials – Appendix C and video based training courses – Appendix D.